medranow/capstone/medomai/README.md

 Once you assign appointments to your patients, you can go to the *appointments* tab on the navbar.
 An interface will display with a list of the appointments of your patients, organized by date.
 No appointment older than today will be shown.
 To look for a past appointment, search for the patient file.

+If you want to see a demostration of the app via YouTube, click on the following link [Demostration]()